-The comparative statement of net position and individual fund statements on pages 38 through 40 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The comparative statement of net position and individual fund statements on pages 38 through 41 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, these statements are fairly stated in all material respects in relation to the financial statements as a whole.
-The prior year comparative information on these statements was derived from the Assessor's 2018 financial statements, which were subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, were fairly presented in all material respects in relation to the basic financial statements as a whole.
+The prior year comparative information on these statements was derived from the Assessor's 2018 financial statements and, in our opinion, were fairly presented in all material respects in relation to the basic financial statements and, in our opinion, were fairly presented in all material respects in relation to the basic financial statements and, in our opinion, were fairly presented in all material respects in relation to the basic financial statements and statements as a whole.